 A dolly zoom is an in-camera effect where you dolly towards or away from a subject while zooming in the opposite direction.
 Also known as a zolly, this shot creates a sense of unease in the viewer, simulates a spatial warp, and can either shrink or extend distances based on the choice of direction.

-This is commonly referred to as the vertigo shot, or vertigo effect which was made popular by Alfred Hitchcock's film Vertigo, which used the shot multiple times and to great effect.
+This shot is commonly referred to as a vertigo shot, or vertigo effect thanks to Alfred Hitchcock's film Vertigo, which used the shot multiple times and to great effect.

 What to consider when you use a dolly zoom?